 DC’s population of children under 3 increased 20% from 22,366 in 2013’s five-year-average to 26,734 in 2018.
 In 2019, 1 of the 5 DC children in foster care (119) was under 3.

-73% of the DC residents receiving WIC (Women, Infants, and Children) recipients are Black and 25% are Latinx.
+73% of the DC residents receiving WIC (Supplemental Nutrition for Women, Infants, and Children) recipients are Black and 25% are Latinx.
 WIC participation has been down in recent years (46% in 2017 from 62% in 2012) and there’s concern that lingering fear and confusion after the Trump administration’s ‘Public Charge’ rule may deter more families despite that change now being overturned.

 Vaccine coverage of kindergarten students is also declining.
 Percent of DC public school kindergarteners that had been vaccinated for DTAP/DT has declined from 92% to 80% and MMR has declined from 92% to 81%.

 Home visiting is a way of delivering prevention and early intervention services for expecting parents and families of young children.
-In 2019 DC had capacity to serve roughly 1,347 children and families in these programs.
+DC home visiting programs have the capacity to serve 1,362 children and families.
+In 2020, programs served 1,277 families.